arthemus/pragma-brewery/frontend/README.md

 ### Run localy

-Make sure the backend module is running and run:
+Make sure the backend module is running and execute:

 ```
 npm start